 Lake Windermere is the largest natural lake in England, it is 10.5 miles (16.9 km) long stretching from Newby Bridge to Ambleside.
 Connect to Lakeside with the main season ferry service between our twin piers and Lakeside.
 For timetable information click here

-The Lake contains 18 islands.
+Lake Windermere contains 18 islands.
 By far the largest is the privately owned Belle Isle lying opposite Bowness and around a kilometre in length.
 There is a rich biodiversity of wildlife in the National Park and we ask you to enjoy your stay but respect the Countryside Code.

 The Lake District National Park is a cyclist's haven and there is an abundance of cycleways and bridleways which you can choose to explore during your stay.

 The following links may be useful when planning your visit to us:

 There is something for everybody here in the Lake District, whether you are a keen mountain biker, enjoy a leisurely cycle or are just getting started on two wheels.
 For a comprehensive guide to cycling in the area visit the Go Lakes website.

 If you enjoy walking then the Lake District will delight you with its array of gentle walks, long distance rambles and steep climbs - most of which boast some of the most spectacular views in the country.